lockss/laaws-openwayback/README.md

 ## Introduction
-Documentation for the basic usage of the Docker-ized OpenWayback image/container prepared by the LOCKSS Program at Stanford University.
-It is based on CentOS 7.x and comes preconfigured with OpenWayback, OpenJDK 7, and Tomcat 8.x.
+Documentation for the basic usage of the Docker-ized OpenWayback image / container prepared by the LOCKSS Program at Stanford University.
+It is based on CentOS 7.x and comes preconfigured with OpenWayback 2.3.0, OpenJDK 7, and Tomcat 8.x.

 This document assumes some familiarity with Docker.